PrestonLaw/CSE535-Project4/README.md

 Solr has to be served on the same port as the web server, or cross origin security checks will keep the data from loading.
 This can be accomplished with nginx.

+The nginx config file is located in "/etc/nginx/conf.d/default.conf", or can be a second file in that directory.
 The config file should look something like:

 server {